 At the start of any divorce, you need to file paperwork with an appropriate county court.
-You may choose to file in the county that either you or your spouse reside in, such as through the office of the King County or Snohomish County Court Clerk.
+You may choose to file in the county that either you or your spouse reside in, such as through the office of the King County Court Clerk.
 You also have the option of filing for divorce in Lincoln County no matter where you live in Washington.
 Lincoln County is a unique divorce venue in Washington, as everything must be filed via postal mail there—no court appearances are required in Lincoln County.

 If you have a choice of counties to file in, it’s worth consulting with your attorney before you make a final decision.
 Since divorces are handled on a county-by-county basis, each jurisdiction can make its own rules and laws about how marriages are dissolved, and there could be advantages or disadvantages for you depending on which county you pick.

 There are a few steps to take before you and your attorney file paperwork with the county.
 Once you’re ready to begin, there is a legal process to follow that is generally the same no matter what county you’re in.
 You’ll need to: